Ceasing employment

 • have a break in their employment of at least one business day; and

-Effect of enacting Clause 62.6
+Entitlement Effect of enacting Clause 73.6

 Personal Leave

-Maternity Leave
+Parental Leave

 Competency assessment

-Competency assessment immediately ceases on termination of employment, regardless of later re-employment.
-Employees are not eligible for competency assessment where they have a break of at least one business day in the preceding 12 months.
+Employees are not eligible for competency assessment where they have a break of one business day or more in the preceding 12 months.

 Payment of long service leave